2. Semiconductor components

 10. What states can a transistor have?

 11. What transistor states are used in analog circuits?
-And in the digital ones?
+And in digital ones?

-12. Draw the symbol of a bipolar transistor and a MOSFET with the names of their legs.
+12. Draw the symbol of a bipolar transistor and a MOSFET with the name of their pins.

-13. Draw a circuit with a transistor working as a light amplifier.
+13. Draw a circuit with a transistor functioning as a light amplifier.

 14. Draw a NOR logic gate with transistors.

-15. What is an LDR and what do those acronyms stand for?
+15. What is an LDR and what do those acronyms mean?

 16. What is an integrated circuit or chip?

-17. When did integrated circuits start being made and how many transistors did they have?
+17. When did integrated circuits begin to be manufactured and how many transistors did they have?

-18. Draw a graph with the number of transistors that a chip contains.
-On the X axis, place the years and on the Y axis the number of transistors in exponential scale (10, 100, 1000, 10 thousand, etc.)
+18. Draw a graph with the number of transistors a chip contains.
+Place the years on the

 19. What is Moore's law?